 I use affiliate links on this site.
 I genuinely like and actually own every product I ever put on this blog, and it’s nice to get a liiiiiitle tiny cut.
 I don’t use affiliate links for anything I don’t own and love myself.

-Ok actually one last thing.
+Ok actually one other last thing.

 Also, I have a weird thing about finding GOCO signs at the projects we’ve funded so I end up at a lot of them on the weekends.